Cancel culture defamation

 For example, if a celebrity, who is known for her Christian views, had posted in a blog post about her beliefs that the marriage institution has traditionally been an engagement between a man and a woman and that she still supports this view, any attempt to denounce her as homophobic, or as someone who has homophobic views, may be considered defamatory under English defamation law.

 Whilst the original unfounded allegations that a particular celebrity is homophobic may be considered as defamation of character, the institution who follows up on those allegations might also be committing a wrongdoing by cancelling the celebrity or by making defamatory public statement.
-An example of this might be a statement that declares that due to the celebrity’s homophonic views, or due to complaints about the celebrity’s homophobic views, the institution had decided to terminate their engagement with her.
+An example of this might be a statement that declares that due to the celebrity’s homophobic views, or due to complaints about the celebrity’s homophobic views, the institution had decided to terminate their engagement with her.

-Whilst the original defamatory allegations might have started a train of events, the victim of the cancel culture might be able to pursue legal action for defamation against both, the originator of the defamatory statement and the institution that repeated it.
+Whilst the original defamatory allegations might have started a chain of events, the victim of the cancel culture might be able to pursue legal action for defamation against both, the originator of the defamatory statement and the institution that repeated it.
 In fact, because the institution’s repetition of the defamatory allegations is likely to carry a greater degree of credibility and reach a far bigger audience, the liability of the institution for defamation towards the victim of the cancel culture could be far greater than that of the individual who instigated the institution’ actions.

 Defamatory posts that lead to reputational and financial loss to the cancel culture victim, often are instigated by internet users or by internet trolls who hide behind a keyboard and who use a pseudonym to conceal their true identity.
 The same individuals might be responsible for sending or posting complaints to the institution about the cancelled victim.
 In most cases, it is possible, with some efforts, to unravel the identity of those individuals and to bring them to justice.